Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Phoebe Eliza Carter was born Phoebe Eliza Meeks on 10th July 1873 and Annie Taylor was born Annie Meeks in 1872 in Maidenhead Berkshire to James Meeks, a publican at the Greyhound Public House in King Street, Maidenhead, and his wife Eliza Esther Favell.

-In 1894 Phoebe marries William Frederick Carter, a fly proprietor (horse and trap) from Wiltshire.
-Together they had seven children, William, Winifred, Ellen, Phoebe Elizabeth, Edith, Constance and Reginald.
-In 1901 the family are living at 7 Wellington Road, but by 1911 they have moved to 93 King Street.
+In 1894 Phoebe marries William Frederick Carter, a fly proprietor (horse and trap) from Wiltshire, in Henley, Oxfordshire.
+Together they had nine children, William Frederick, Winifred, Ellen Margaret, Phoebe Elizabeth, Edith Mary, Constance Annie, Reginald James, Florence, and Kathleen.
+In 1901 the family are living at 7 Wellington Road, but by 1911 they have moved to 93 King Street, visiting the family at that time was Phoebe's sister Florance Meeks.

 On the 1901 Census Charles and Annie are living at 3 South Road, Maidenhead.
-Together they had seven children, one of which sadly died in infancy.
-By 1911 The family and their six remaining children, Gladys, Edith, Hilda, William, Thomas and Henry had moved to 40 Uxbridge Road, Hanwell, Middlesex, where Charles is now a sugar buyer for a jam making factory.
-Sadly Annie was to pass away 8 years later.
-She now rests with her sister Phoebe in All Saints Churchyard.
+Together they had seven children, Mildred Edith sadly died in infancy.
+By 1911 The family and their six remaining children, Gladys, Edith, Hilda, William, Thomas, and Henry had moved to 40 Uxbridge Road, Hanwell, Middlesex, where Charles is now a sugar buyer for a jam making factory.
+Sadly, Annie was to pass away 8 years later on 27th January 1919.
+The Maidenhead advertiser reported on 5th February 1919:

 Wednesday, 19 December 2012